Bimini Road

-The Bimini Road, sometimes called the Bimini Wall, is an underwater rock formation near North Bimini island in the Bahamas.
+The Bimini Road, sometimes called the Bimini Wall, is an underwater rock formation near the island of North Bimini in the Bimini chain of islands.
 The Road consists of a 0.8 km-long northeast-southwest linear feature composed of roughly rectangular limestone blocks.
 Various claims have been made for this feature being either a wall, road, pier, breakwater, or other man-made structure.
 However, credible evidence or arguments are lacking for such an origin.